VikTT7861/password-generator/README.md

 2. RUN  `npm i ejs` command to install ejs for templates
 2. Run `npm run dev` command to run the server

----

->NOTE: This code was retrieved from <https://github.com/smthari/Password-generator-using-html-css-javascript> and this code in this respository is only for practice purposes.